kiranma72/abdm-docs/content/5-building-a-phr-app/create-abha-address/abha-no.md

 **Utilities**
 - For encrypting the mobileNumber/AadharNumber/otp refer the [link](/abdm-docs/1-basics/encoding-rsa-encryption/#rsa-encryption)

-  - To get public key for encrypting refer the [link](/abdm-docs/1-basics/encoding-rsa-encryption/#api-to-retrieve-the-public-key)
+  - To get public key for encryption refer the [link](/abdm-docs/1-basics/encoding-rsa-encryption/#api-to-retrieve-the-public-key)

 - For converting an image into Base64 string refer the [link](/abdm-docs/1-basics/encoding-rsa-encryption/#convert-image-to-base64)

 **1. Search a user by Health ID Number**

-Api Checks Health ID Number to find User.
+Api Checks Health ID Number to find user.

 **BASE URL:** https://phrsbx.abdm.gov.in